zachpino/generative-design-workshop-s20/week07/README.md

-# Week 7 Part A · Meshes
+# Week 7 · Mesh Construction

 Let us spend some time analyzing how 3D meshes are put together, as some of the most exciting approaches in generative design are built on hacking these fundamental 3D representational structures.